What Are the Most Common Causes of Pedestrian Accidents?

 In what is becoming all-too-common in our area, a 34-year-old woman died after she was hit by a pickup truck in Fayetteville.
 According to WRAL-TV, the crash happened as the woman was walking along a service road next to Gillespie Street.
 The 68-year-old driver of the truck, a 2002 Chevy Silverado, was not hurt in the wreck.
 The police were called about the crash a little after 2 am.
 Reportedly, the incident is still under investigation and charges have yet to be filed.

-As more and more reports of North Carolina pedestrian and bicycle accidents surface, it’s clear finding ways to prevent needs to become a priority.
+As more and more reports of North Carolina pedestrian accidents and bicycle accidents surface, it’s clear finding ways to prevent needs to become a priority.
 One of the best ways to put a stop to something is to figure out why it’s happening.
 Therefore, maybe lawmakers should first concentrate on determining the most common causes of pedestrian accidents in North Carolina.

 What Are Common Causes of Pedestrian Accidents?